cube-soft/cube.filesystem.sevenzip/Readme.md

     writer.Save(@"path\to\save.zip", "password");
 }

 // 1-2.
-Example for archiving files in *.tar.* using (var writer = new ArchiveWriter(Format.Tar))
+Example for archiving files to *.tar.* using (var writer = new ArchiveWriter(Format.Tar))
 {
     writer.Option = new TarOption